xarray-contrib/flox/docs/source/implementation.md

 ![cohorts-schematic](/../diagrams/cohorts-month-chunk4.png)

-Because a chunksize of 4 evenly divides the number of groups (12) all we need to do is index out blocks 0, 3, 7 and then apply the `"mapreduce"` strategy to form the final result for months Jan-Apr.
+Because a chunksize of 4 evenly divides the number of groups (12) all we need to do is index out blocks 0, 3, 7 and then apply the `"map-reduce"` strategy to form the final result for months Jan-Apr.
 Repeat for the remaining groups of months (May-Aug; Sep-Dec) and then concatenate.

 `flox` can find these cohorts, below it identifies the cohorts with labels `1,2,3,4`; `5,6,7,8`, and `9,10,11,12`.